LinkedIn Post Examples 2026: 15+ High-Engagement Templates (With Real Data)

 • Single images now underperform text by 30% in 2026—a reversal from 2024-2025 trends

-• Comments are weighted 8x more than likes by the algorithm, making discussion-generating posts more valuable than "like bait"
+• Comments are weighted 15x more than likes by the algorithm, with meaningful comments (15+ words) carrying significantly more weight than short reactions

 • The first 60-90 minutes determine 70% of your reach, making hook quality and timing critical